sodadata/docs/soda-cl/profile.md

 In step 3 of the guided workflow, you have the option of listing the datasets you wish to profile.
 Dataset discovery can be resource-heavy, so carefully consider the datasets about which you truly need profile information.
 Refer to [Compute consumption and cost considerations](#compute-consumption-and-cost-considerations) for more detail.

 SodaCL supports SQL wildcard characters such as `%`, `*`, or `_`.
-Refer to your data source's documentation to determine which SQL wildcard characters it suports and how to escape the characters, such as with a backslach `\`, if your dataset or column names use characters that SQL would consider wildcards.
+Refer to your data source's documentation to determine which SQL wildcard characters it supports and how to escape the characters, such as with a backslash `\`, if your dataset or column names use characters that SQL would consider wildcards.

 The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda Library discovers all the datasets the data source contains *except* those with names that begin with `test`.
 {% include code-header.html %}